Kourtney Kardashian, Scott Disick Vacation In Hawaii With Kids Despite Split

 Kourtney Kardashian and Scott Disick have been separated for quite a while now, breaking off their romantic relationship in July 2015 after dating for nine years and having three children.

-The pair has remained close due to the fact that they are both focused on co-parenting their three young children.
+The pair has remained close because they are both focused on co-parenting their three young children.

-Scott has dealt with issues of substance abuse and infidelity throughout their relationship and Kourtney made it clear she would no longer tolerate his shenanigans before their split.
+Scott has dealt with issues of substance abuse, and infidelity throughout their relationship and Kourtney made it clear she would no longer tolerate his shenanigans before their split.

 A source claimed that Kourtney has been happily single throughout her separation from Scott.
 She is focusing all of her time and energy on her three children, rather than leading a romantic life.